gaurav994/reduxCart/README.md

 -- cart page - manage your cart
 NOTE : as current user is  hardcoded and dummy service is used , discrepancy in cart data - shows count as five but products not present in product list so no data shown in cart to use cart functionality add items in cart from product listing page on app load.

+STEPS TO RUN THE APPLICATION

+1. Install dependencies - npm install
+2. Start the application - npm run dev ( to start in dev mode )